marshallm94/Learning_Notes/AWS.md

 Provides storage to EC2 instances via 'EBS Volume'

 * Persistent, block level storage connect to EC2 instances via AWS network.
+	* Data saved via an EBS volume will persist after an instance is terminated.
 * An EBS volume can be attached/accessed to/by **only one** EC2 instance, however multiple EBS volumes can be attached to a single instance.
 * 'Snapshots' (aka backups) can be performed manually or setup to run on a scheduled basis.